Memorable Manitobans: James Chisholm (1841-1920)

 On 22 February 1864, he married Elizabeth Goodfellow, at Brantford, Ontario.
 They had six children: Anna Alexandra Chisholm (1865-?, wife of Frank Heatly), Jeannette Campbell Chisholm (1868-1870), Gideon Goodfellow Chisholm (1870-1944, husband of Elizabeth Dundas), John James Chisholm (1874-1953, husband of Lillian Gertrude Spink), Helen Margaretta Chisholm (1878-1961, wife of Frederick Duffield Halpenny), and Colin Campbell Chisholm.
 He was a member of the Masons, Zion Methodist Church (where he was Superintendent of the Sunday School), and the Winnipeg School Board, one of the founders of the Strathcona Curling Club, and an honorary member of the Manitoba Curling Association.

 He retired to California and died at Ocean Park on 14 October 1920.

 Some of his architectural works in Manitoba included:

 “Died at Ocean Park, California, Thursday,” Manitoba Free Press, 16 October 1920, page 5.

 Crescentwood, A History by R. R. Rostecki, Winnipeg: Crescentwood Home Owners Association, 1993.

-We thank Matthew Chisholm and Susan Bracken for providing additional information used here.
+We thank Matthew Chisholm, Susan Bracken, and Nathan Kramer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.